 A: As your child transitions from their rear facing infant seat to a toddler front facing seat to a booster seat, you will need to be ready for yet another change.
 After they are finished with their high back booster seat, they’ve got to then transition to a regular seat in the back seat.
-When they transition will depend on how old your child is and what their weight is.
+When they transition will depend on how old the kid is and what their weight is.
 This may also depend on what kind of car you have and what the laws are in your state.
 Check your states laws before making any changes to your child’s seating.

 Q: Should I look for a car with an integrated booster seat?

 A: There are some newer models of cars that have infant seats and booster seats built into them.
-These may be good for some people, but certainly, not everyone is going to want to have a car seat or booster seat in their car for the entire length that they own the car.
+These may be good for some people, but certainly, not everyone is going to want to have a children car seat or booster seat in their car for the entire length that they own the car.
 On the other hand, if you have or are planning to have a lot of children, or if you plan on selling your vehicle after your child outgrows the built-in seat, these may be options that you should look into when buying a new car.